-Betterment offers five different packages that you can choose from depending on what you are looking for at the time.
+Betterment offers five different packages that you can choose from depending on what you are looking.

 It will go over how to use Betterment’s Features and make the most use of them.

-Comes with a 60-minute phone call with a certified financial planner.
+Comes with a 60-minute phone call with a Certified Financial Planner®.
 The checkup package is for when you have general questions or want an overall analysis of your finances.
-It’s sort of their go-to help package.
+It’s their go-to help package for all things investing.

 They will give you a “holistic review” of your assets and tell you where you are in relation to your goal.
 Then they will make suggestions on routes you can take including employer plans and your accounts.

-Betterment has a feature called Everyday Cash Reserve.
-This is a high yield online savings account.
+Betterment has a feature called Betterment Cash Reserve which is a high yield online savings account.
 This money is insured for up to $1 million in FDIC coverage.